littlethumb123/HSL_Bibliometrics-analysis/README.md

 # HSL_Bibliometrics-analysis
-A rep of working pipline code for bibliometics analysis at UNC_HSL
+A rep for working pipline code for bibliometics analysis at UNC_HSL